Transforming Health Professions Education:

 Beyond Flexner 2021 Themes

 Interprofessional education and practice are essential components of a transformed health system.
 The 2021 Beyond Flexner Conference offers a unique opportunity to learn more about the movement and how to integrate social mission into your profession and practice.
 Beyond Flexner is honored to welcome A.T.
-Still University and Edson College of Nursing and Health Innovation at Arizona State University as cohosts for the 2020 conference.
-Join us April 26-28, 2021 in Phoenix, AZ for a conference experience that will be immensely informative, deeply fulfilling and enjoyable.
+Still University and Edson College of Nursing and Health Innovation at Arizona State University as cohosts for the 2021 conference.
+Join us April 26-28, 2021 online for a conference experience that will be immensely informative, deeply fulfilling and enjoyable.

 - Championing Equity: programs that teach, model, measure, promote and reward health equity.